Trump assassination attempt suspect detailed shooting in a note

 White House Correspondent

+The note was included in a detention proffer filed Monday morning by prosecutors in advance of a court appearance later in the day by Ryan Wesley Routh, who is facing two weapons-related charges in the alleged plot on Trump’s life.
+Routh was in West Palm Beach federal court for a hearing which ended with US Magistrate Judge Ryon McCabe ordering the 58-year-old Hawaii resident to be held without bail.

+Prosecutors had argued that Routh, who previously lived in North Carolina, had no ties to South Florida and had traveled there solely to kill Trump.
+They said they would present evidence at a later date for a grand jury to consider upgraded charges.

-In the note, which was shared with the FBI by a “civilian witness”, according to a court filing by federal prosecutors, Ryan Wesley Routh, 58, seemed to predict he would ultimately be unsuccessful at killing Trump.
+In the note, which was shared with the FBI by a “civilian witness,” according to the proffer, Routh seemed to predict he would ultimately be unsuccessful at killing Trump.

 He wrote: “Dear World, this was an assassination attempt on Donald Trump but I am so sorry I failed you.”